 Survival of Representations and Warranties

 .
-The representations and warranties of each of the parties contained herein shall survive the Closing Date.
-The covenants and other agreements of the parties contained in this Agreement shall survive the Closing until they are otherwise terminated or performed in accordance with their respective terms.
+The representations and warranties of each of the parties contained herein shall survive the Closing Date [until the expiration of [four years] from the date of this Agreement; provided, however, that the representations and warranties in Sections ____ shall survive until the expiration of the applicable statute of limitations. [this matches the share purchase agreement] The covenants and other agreements of the parties contained in this Agreement shall survive the Closing until they are otherwise terminated or performed in accordance with their respective terms.

 Amendment